blaiseishimwe/real-time-bus-tracker/readme.md

 This is a simple program that illustrates Bus Stops between Harvard and MIT.

-To view the page load the index.html file in your browser, and click on the "Show stops between MIT and Harvard" button.
+To view the gihub page follow the link: https://blaiseishimwe.github.io/real-time-bus-tracker/

 In the future, I want to add the time when the bus should be at each bus stop.